shahabqamar/graphql-php-sqlite/README.md

   ]
 }
 ```
-That's ok, its expected behaviour.
+That's ok, it is expected behaviour.

-4. Now test if the sqlite DB connection is working alright.
+4. Now test if the sqlite DB connection is working.
 Navigate to: ```http://localhost:<port>/graphql-php-sqlite/db/db-test.php```
 If you see a response like the following:
 ```
 Array